govau/content-guide/_accessibility-inclusivity/preferred-terms.md

 order: 2
 ---

-Use language to connect with all users respectfully and politely regardless of origin and ability.

 Avoid discriminatory language that treats some people differently from others.

 - People with disability, not people with a disability, or disabled or handicapped people.